dahlia/fedify/docs/manual/log.md

 *This API is available since Fedify 0.7.0.*

+> [!TIP]
+> We highly recommend enabling logging in your federated server app to debug
+> your app easily.

 Fedify uses the [LogTape] package to log message.
 You can enable logging in your federated server app by installing the `@logtape/logtape` package and configuring it in the entry point of your app.